alekslt/DSPPlugins_ALT/README.md

 * Thanks to DSP Modding Discord
 * UnityRunTimeEditor for the stop mouse events from propagating through window
 * xiaoye97 for their LDBTool source that allowed me to understand enough GUI in the game to make my own
+* ragzilla for DSP_MinerOverride giving me a nice place to look for mining-related classes